Anger, Driving, And Impulse Control: How To Keep Your Cool On The Road

 Managing anger through counseling

-Online CBT may be beneficial if you're looking for a form of therapy that is easy to complete before or after work, or something you can take with you to multiple locations.
+Online CBT may be beneficial if you're looking for a form of therapy that is easy to complete before or after work or something you can take with you to multiple locations.
 Research shows that online therapy can benefit those who want to learn about and manage their anger.
-In a study of the effects of internet-based cognitive-behavioral therapy on problematic anger, researchers found that even brief treatment can significantly decrease anger levels
+In a study of the effects of internet-based cognitive-behavioral therapy on problematic anger, researchers found that even brief treatment can significantly decrease anger levels.

 If you'd like help managing your anger levels or addressing related mental health concerns, consider contacting a therapist online.
 An online therapy platform like BetterHelp can connect you with a licensed mental health professional remotely through video and voice calling or in-app messaging.
 You won't have to worry about driving to and from an office, dealing with traffic, or sitting in a waiting room.
+An online therapist may help you express anger more effectively so that you can enjoy greater overall well-being.

 Counselor review